Universal Tuner 2.3 NEW

 Create a new Tuning or a new Instrument

-To create a new tuning pick the instrument you want to add a new tuning to.
-Then press the “+”-button (See Fig. 7-1).
-This will open a new window (see Fig. 7-2).
+To create a new tuning, pick the instrument you want to add a new tuning to.
+Then press the “+” button (See Figure 7-1).
+This will open a new window (see Figure 7-2).

-If you add or delete a string of your new tuning, you'll get the option to create a new instrument.
+If you add or delete a string from your new tuning, you'll get the option to create a new instrument.

-To enter a root note is optional.
-If you combine your tuning with a temperament, the root note of the tempererament will automaticly switch to the selected root note of the new tuning.
+Entering a root note is optional.
+If you combine your tuning with a temperament, the root note of the temperament will automatically switch to the selected root note of the new tuning.

 If you are not using temperaments, just leave the root note as it is.